Treasurer of the Navy: History

 Originally established in 1524, the first holder of the post was William Gonson; he held the office for twenty years until 1544.
 Although a member of the board, his office was semi-autonomous.
 The office-holder was responsible for the direction and control of the finance of the Royal Navy.
-The office was a political appointment and frequently was held by up-and-coming young politicians who would later go on to hold more important positions.
+The office was a political appointment and was frequently held by up-and-coming young politicians who would later go on to hold more important positions.

 The Treasurer of the Navy Act 1830 (11 Geo.
 4 & 1 Will.
 4. c.
 42) consolidated enactments relating to the office.

 Before 1832 all accounts were dealt with by a number of different offices and officials.
 The Treasurer of the Navy originated during the reign of Henry VIII.
 He was the senior member of the Navy Board responsible for all Navy accounts; he gradually withdrew during the seventeenth century from the board's day-to-day affairs and his office, and the Navy Pay Office, came to be regarded as entirely separate from the Navy Office.
-The Treasurer of the Navy survived the re-organisational changes of 1832, but the office was abolished in 1835 and its duties were transferred to the Paymaster General's' Office.
+The Treasurer of the Navy survived the re-organisational changes of 1832, but the office was abolished in 1835 and its duties were transferred to the Paymaster General's Office.